Long-Term Care Hospital (LTCH) Quality Reporting Program (QRP) Reconsideration and Exception & Extension

 Reconsideration Request Overview

-In the Fiscal Year (FY) 2015 Inpatient Prospective Payment System/LTCH Prospective Payment System Final Rule (79 FR 50317 through 50318), the Centers for Medicare & Medicaid Services (CMS) finalized the LTCH QRP Reconsideration and Exception and Extension requirements.
+In the Fiscal Year (FY) 2015 Inpatient Prospective Payment System (IPPS)/LTCH Prospective Payment System (LTCH PPS) Final Rule (79 FR 50317 through 50318), the Centers for Medicare & Medicaid Services (CMS) finalized the LTCH QRP Reconsideration and Exception and Extension requirements.
+In the FY 2019 IPPS/LTCH PPS Final Rule (83 FR 41633 through 41634), CMS expanded the methods by which LTCHs would be notified of non-compliance with the LTCH QRP requirements for a program year.
 Any LTCH determined to be out of compliance with the LTCH QRP requirements may be subject to a two percentage (2%) point reduction in their Annual Update (i.e., Annual Payment Update [APU]).

 What is Reconsideration?